diaorui/peek-deck/bitcoin.md

 Are you still buying?

-6h ago
+7h ago

 ---

 **[FUN FACT: #Bitcoin now has as many users as the internet did in 1997.](https://www.reddit.com/r/Bitcoin/comments/1pnbxdk/fun_fact_bitcoin_now_has_as_many_users_as_the/)**

-5h ago
+6h ago

 ---

 **[Heard Santa is coming to town](https://www.reddit.com/r/Bitcoin/comments/1pndohp/heard_santa_is_coming_to_town/)**

-4h ago
+5h ago

 ---